kalashnikxvxiii-collab/StegVault/wiki/Common-Errors.md

 ### ConnectionError

-Not applicable to v0.6.1 (no network features yet)
+Not applicable to v0.7.8 (no cloud features yet)

+The auto-update system (v0.7.6+) checks PyPI for updates but does not sync data.
 Cloud sync features may be added in future versions.

 ---